 Beyond privacy issues, you also need to consider the consistency of your messaging.
 Your brand reputation may depend on it.

 The best way to determine what to share and what to keep private is to define your brand.
 What three words describe how you want people to view your personal brand online?
 If the answer is “sassy, fun, and energetic,” what you share online should always promote these attributes.
 Does that mean that you are always sassy, fun, and energetic in real life?
 No way – no one is.
-But sharing a stressed-out rant online is probably not your best option, even if that’s how you really feel.
+But sharing a stressed-out rant online is probably not your best option, even if that’s how you feel.
 It’s inconsistent with how you want people to see you.
 Every comment you make online should be professional and consistent with your personal brand.

 When the Real Your Comes Out…

-Remember, even if you aren’t building a business based on your personal brand reputation, the way you act online affect how people think about your small business or your employer.
+Remember, even if you aren’t building a business based on your personal brand reputation, the way you act online affects how people think about your small business or your employer.
 Even if you have “views are my own” in your Twitter bio, you could lose customers or be fired if you aren’t presenting yourself well.

 You might also like